An Out-of-the-Box Solution for Provisioning Discovery in Cloud-Based Environments

 - Using a built-in UDP transport.
 This example illustrates the basic functionality of Cloud Discovery Service.
 It shows how Connext DDS applications discover each other through an instance of Cloud Discovery Service.

 - Using a custom listening port.
 This example extends the previous example example: Using a built-in UDP transport to run Cloud Discovery Service on a custom listening port over UDP.

 - Using RTI TCP Transport.
 This example extends the previous example: Using a built-in UDP transport to use the RTI TCP transport for both discovery and user data.
 The example shows how to run Cloud Discovery Service using the pre-registered instance of RTI TCP transport.

 - Using RTI TCP Transport with RTI TLS Support.
 This example extends the previous example: Using a built-in UDP transport to enable TLS for secure communication.
 The example shows how to run Cloud Discovery Service using the pre-registered transport instance of the RTI TCP transport with TLS enabled.

 - Using RTI Secure WAN Transport.
 This example extends the previous example: Using a built-in UDP transport to use the RTI Secure WAN transport for communication.
 The example shows how to run Cloud Discovery Service with a user-registered transport instance of the RTI Secure WAN transport.

 If you're interested in using Cloud Discovery Service, we think you'll also enjoy the following content:

-- [HOWTO on Community] How to configure Connext DDS to not use multicast
+- [HOWTO on Community] How to configure Connext to not use multicast

 - [Community Glossary] What is Discovery?